David J Hardman MBE - Chairman

 Tracey's role as MD involves working with the YSPL board on the strategy and direction for YSPL in order to facilitate the development and management of the space.
 Opportunities for knowledge- sharing and transfer are actively promoted ensuring collaboration between the commercial companies and the University of York.

-Patrick is Deputy Director of the National Innovation Centre for Ageing located at Newcastle University.
-He has worked widely across the applied research and innovation arenas for the past 33 years in organisations ranging from small technology start-ups to internationally recognised translational research laboratories.
+Patrick is Deputy Director of the National Innovation Centre for Ageing and Professor of Practice, Innovation Environments at Newcastle University.
+He has worked widely across the applied research and innovation arenas for the past 33 years in organisations ranging from small technology start-ups tinternationally recognised translational research laboratories.

 He is particularly interested in the construction and operation of innovation environments – physical and virtual; their organisational structures and functions and how they operate at regional, national and international scales.
 Over recent years he has developed a particular interest in deep collaboration co-location models where innovation and research assets sit alongside ‘users’ of such research expertise to drive open innovation, commercialisation and economic growth.